 - This is also done on Chapter 23 in Fire Emblem Awakening.
 Chrom and Robin fight Validar while the rest of the party is fighting a bunch of mooks, with a barrier in between them.
 For half the fight, anyway.
 After "defeating" Validar, the barrier goes away and anyone can fight him.

 - This is stock fare in World of Warcraft, barriers generally go up once a raid boss is engaged, sealing players in so they can't run, and sealing people out if they weren't ready.

-- The Mega Man X series loves this trope.
-In X2 and X3 notably, Zero will arrive in the last level, declare he is 'Going ahead to destroy the core.' and will 'catch up to you later.'
-Also mentioned in the X5 intro stage and after the final battle.
+- In Mega Man X2 and Mega Man X3 notably, Zero will arrive in the last level, declare he is 'Going ahead to destroy the core.' and will 'catch up to you later.'
+Also mentioned in the Mega Man X5 intro stage and after the final battle.

 - Arguably, Mega Man Zero does this as well when the three Guardians only show up after Zero has beaten the three forms of Omega.